elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/README.txt

 Resources
   - consider not storing resource data on the cloud, as it is unnecessary and clogs up git commits.
   - cloud (repo) storage is limited.

+Script Interaction
+  script files call other script files

+Script 1 (header for each script file to be explained here)

 TEMPLATES